Geometric Ergodicity of Two--dimensional Hamiltonian systems with a Lennard--Jones--like Repulsive Potential: Consequences of Lyapunov structure

-\end{theorem} Theorem~\ref{Lyap} has the following three immediate corollaries. \begin{corollary} Let $\tau_\H=\inf\{ t \geq 0 : (q_t,p_t) \not \in \H\}$; then for all $(p_0,q_0) \in \H$, $\tau_\H = \infty$ almost surely.
-And hence the local in time solutions to \eqref{sde2} for $(p_0,q_0) \in \H$ provided by the standard theory are in fact global in time solutions contained in $\H$ for all time with probability one. \end{corollary} \begin{proof}[Proof of Corollary~\ref{globalExist}] For any $R>H(q_0,p_0)$, on the set $D_R=\{ (q,p) \in \R^2: H(q,p) \leq R\}$ the coefficients of \eqref{sde2} are Lipschitz.
-Hence up to the exit time from $D_R$ one has the existence and uniqueness of strong solutions of \eqref{sde2}.
-Defining the stopping time $\tau_R=\inf\{ s: (q_s,p_s) \not \in D_R\}$, we have constructed strong solutions of \eqref{sde2} for $t < \tau_R$.
-Since $R$ was arbitrary and the solutions don't depend on $R$ up to time $\tau_R$ we need only show that for any $t>0$,
+\begin{corollary} Let $\tau_{\H}$ be the first exit time of $(q_t, p_t)$ from $\H$.
+Then for all initial conditions $(p_0,q_0) \in \H$, $\tau_\H = \infty$ almost surely.
+Hence the local in time solutions to \eqref{sde1} for $(p_0,q_0) \in \H$ provided by the standard theory are in fact global in time solutions contained in $\H$ for all time with probability one. \end{corollary} \begin{proof}[Proof of Corollary~\ref{globalExist}] See, for example, Theorem~2.1 of~\cite{MT_93}. \end{proof}